-Wells Fargo & Company is a leading financial services company that has approximately \$1.9 trillion in assets, proudly serves one in three United States (U.S.) households and more than 10% of small businesses in the U.S., and is a leading middle market banking provider in the U.S. We provide a diversified set of banking, investment and mortgage products and services, as well as consumer and commercial finance, through our four reportable operating segments: Consumer Banking and Lending, Commercial Banking, Corporate and Investment Banking, and Wealth and Investment Management.
-Wells Fargo ranked No. 41 on Fortune's 2022 rankings of America's largest corporations.
-We ranked fourth in assets and third in the market value of our common stock among all U.S. banks at March 31, 2023.
+Wells Fargo & Company is a leading financial services company that has approximately \$1.95 trillion in assets.
+We provide a diversified set of banking, investment and mortgage products and services, as well as consumer and commercial finance, through our four reportable operating segments: Consumer Banking and Lending, Commercial Banking, Corporate and Investment Banking, and Wealth and Investment Management.
+Wells Fargo ranked No. 34 on Fortune's 2024 rankings of America's largest corporations.
+We ranked fourth in assets and third in the market value of our common stock among all U.S. banks at March 31, 2025.

 Wells Fargo manages a variety of risks that can significantly affect our financial performance and our ability to meet the expectations of our customers, shareholders, regulators and other stakeholders.
 The Company routinely takes risks to achieve its business goals and to serve its customers.
 These risks include financial risks, such as interest rate, credit, liquidity and market risks, and non-financial risks, such as operational risk, which includes compliance and model risks, and strategic and reputation risks.
-A discussion of our risk management framework is provided in the "Risk Management" section in Management's Discussion and Analysis to our first quarter 2023 Form 10-Q and our 2022 Form 10-K.
+A discussion of our risk management framework is provided in the "Risk Management" section in Management's Discussion and Analysis to our first quarter 2025 Form 10-Q and our 2024 Form 10-K.